Israel ready to widen Gaza operations, says Netanyahu

 A number of injured civilians, including children, were seen being taken to hospital in Gaza City.

-Hamas spokesman Abu Zuhri said: "Israel will regret the moment they even thought of doing this."'No justification'
+Hamas spokesman Abu Zuhri said: "Israel will regret the moment they even thought of doing this."

 An emergency closed session of the UN Security Council was held at the request of Egypt late on Wednesday to discuss the situation.